andela-akolawole/string-class/README.md

 # string-class
-Extending the "String" class in javascript with prototype oriented programming
+Extending the "String" class in javascript with prototype oriented programming.